 So much for his desire to redeem himself.

-The guards’ stories are the most intriguing because, reportedly, Bundy was quite overcome when led to his execution.
+The guards’ stories are intriguing because, reportedly, Bundy was quite overcome when led to his execution.
 One witness described his faltering steps and look of desperation.
 Why, then, would he show up in a place that had so disturbed him?
 To show the guards that he’d won, after all?
 (I doubt that they'd agree.)

 Bundy’s remains were cremated and, at his request, scattered in the mountainous wilderness in Washington State.
 If his ghost is anywhere, it’s probably there, where he’d often sit and gloat over decomposing bodies.